cixuuz/starbucks-capstone-challenge/capstone_proposal.md

 2. Training XGBoost Model as baseline.
 3. Training PyTorch deep learning model and improve the results.

-The evaluation metrics is accuracy and F1-score.
-Accuracy means how will a model correctly predicts if an offer is complete.
-Since this dataset is imbalanced, F1-score is better choice than precision and recall because it is a weighted average of them.

 ### Datasets and Inputs
 The datasets are sourced from Starbucks and data points are simulated to mimic customer behavior on the Starbucks rewards mobile app.
 Three files are included: